-At the firm-quarter level $\{i, t\}$, our first dependent variable is a simple earnings surprise dummy, "Beat{i,t}," which equals one if the firm's actual earnings per share (EPS) exceed the I/B/E/S consensus forecast median immediately prior to the announcement.
-This variable is particularly well-suited to our research objective because it is not influenced by standardization methods or scaling choices, which is an ongoing area of debate, and is popularly used by industry professionals and investors.
+announcement.
+This variable is particularly appealing because it is not influenced by standardization methods or scaling choices - an ongoing area of debate - and is popularly used by industry professionals and investors.
 We also construct two standardized unexpected earnings (SUE) measures.
-The first measure SUE{1,i,t} is constructed as earnings surprises (actual EPS minus the forecast median), divided by analyst disagreement.9 The second measure, SUE{2,i,t}, is the same measure as in a recent article, Froot, Kang, Ozik, and Sadka (2017), and is constructed as earnings surprises (actual EPS minus the forecast mean) divided by the quarter-end stock price.
-We consider all three measures in all analyses of the paper and more robustness in the appendix (see Table IB.4).
+The first measure $SUE{1,i,t}$ is constructed as earnings surprises (actual EPS minus the forecast median), divided by analyst disagreement.9 The second measure, $SUE{2,i,t}$, is the same measure as in a recent article, Froot, Kang, Ozik, and Sadka (2017), and is constructed as earnings surprises (actual EPS minus the forecast mean) divided by the quarter-end stock price.
+We consider all three measures in all analyses of the paper and more robustness in the appendix (see e.g. Table IB.4).

 Table A2, Panels A and B, presents summary statistics for these main variables at both the panel and cross-firm levels.
 There is a 66% chance we observe a Beat, which is statistically and significantly higher than 50% (p-value=0.00).
-This finding indicates that analysts under-forecast more on average, consistent with the literature and our theoretical Prediction 1.
+This finding indicates that analysts under-forecast more on average, consistent with the literature and our theory prediction #1.
 In economic terms, the actual EPS is on average 1.2 SD higher than the forecast median.
+This chance is statistically and significantly higher than 50% (p-value=0.00).